-A4: The holder of the environmental authority must not cause unreasonable noise at a Noise Sensitive Place.
+A4: The holder of the environmental authority must not cause unreasonable noise at a noise sensitive place.

-Note 5 - To prevent causing unreasonable noise at a noise sensitive place the following measures or similar measures can be used:
+Note 5 - To prevent causing unreasonable noise at a noise sensitive place, the following measures or similar measures can be used:

-- construct and maintain noise barriers and enclosures around noisy equipment or along the noise transmission path; - implement noise reduction measures at noise sensitive places; - provide and maintain low noise equipment; - carry out routine maintenance on fans to minimise bearing noise; - repair or replace defective mufflers of vehicles and plant with suitable effective mufflers; and - limit the hours of operation of the project to between the hours of 7am to 6pm Monday to Saturday.
+- construct and maintain noise barriers and enclosures around noisy equipment or along the noise transmission path; - implement noise reduction measures at noise sensitive places; - provide and maintain low noise equipment; - carry out routine maintenance on fans to minimise bearing noise; - repair or replace defective mufflers of vehicles and plant equipment; and - limit the hours of operation to between 7am to 6pm from Monday to Saturday.

-Note 6 - If aircraft are used for mining related activities, operate them so as to minimise disturbance to livestock (e.g. helicopters).
+Note 6 -If aircraft are used for mining related activities, operate them so as to minimise disturbance to livestock (e.g. helicopters).